librogamesland/magebook/README.md

         title: '',
         group: 'groupname',
         flags: ['death'],
+        lines: {
           start: 4,
           textStart: 5,
           textEnd: 8,
           end: 10,
+        }
-        linksTo: ['1'], // keys of chapter a user could go from this one
+        links: ['1'], // keys of chapter a user could go from this one
         linkedFrom: [0], // index of chapters who are referring the key of this one }
     ],

+    lineStarts: [ 0, 10, ...], // position of starting character of each line

+    lines: {
+      titlePageEnd: 3, // last line of the title page
+      end: 10, // last line of the book
+    }

     // default mapping for links
     keys: {